 Meeting Guidelines

-Meeting materials will be distributed by e-mail, generally one week in advance of meetings.
+Materials will be distributed by e-mail, generally one week in advance of meetings.

 Discussions will be facilitated by a Committee Chair, with support from City staff.
 Discussions will allow for the development of a consensus, but consensus is not required to move forward.
 (See Decision-making for more information)